cooper/evented-object/README.md

 ## Event fire object methods

-Event fire objects are passed to all callbacks of an Evented::Object (unless the `silent` parameter was specified.)
+Event fire objects are passed to all callbacks of an Evented::Object.
 Event fire objects contain information about the event itself, the callback, the caller of the event, event data, and more.

 Event fire objects replace the former values stored within the Evented::Object itself.
 This new method promotes asynchronous event firing.